cronvel/spellcast/doc/events.md

   `undecidedRoleIds` is a array of role's IDs that hasn't chosen anything yet.
   `grantedRoleIds` is an array of role's ID, roles that can select a response (TODO).
   `options` is an object containing various optional values for the next list, where:
 	* timeout `number` the time in ms before the vote finish.
 	* style `string` next-list display style, if supported by the client.
 One of:
 	  * *auto*: (default) let the client decide how to style it
+	  * *list*: one choice per line
+	  * *smallList*: same than list, with smaller buttons
 	  * *inline*: all choices are on the same line, if possible
 	  * *smallInline*: same than inline, with smaller buttons
-       * *list*: one choice per line
-       * *smallList*: same than list, with smaller buttons
+	  * *table*: display button as a table, using [group-break] parameter tag to create a new row
 * nextTriggered (nextIndex, roleIds, special): a next action was triggered, `nextIndex` contains its index in the `nextList` event's argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.
 The last argument `special`, if set, it contains a code: